-art 1 - The Training Plan The aim of the course (ATP(A),CPL/IR(A), CPL(A) as applicable) A statement of what the student is expected to do as a result of the training, the level of performance, and the training constraints to be observed.
+а rt 1 - The Training Plan The aim of the course (ATP(A),CPL/IR(A), CPL(A) as applicable) A statement of what the student is expected to do as a result of the training, the level of performance, and the training constraints to be observed.
 Pre-entry requirements Minimum age, educational requirements (including language), medical requirements.
 Any individual State requirements.
-Credits for previous experience Training Syllabi The flying syllabus (single-engine), the flying syllabus (multi-engine) the synthetic flight training syllabus and the theoretical knowledge training syllabus.
+Credits for previous experience To be obtained from the Authority before training begins.
+Training Syllabi The flying syllabus (single-engine), the flying syllabus (multi-engine), the synthetic flight training syllabus and the theoretical knowledge training syllabus.
 The time scale and scale, in weeks, for each syllabus Arrangements of the course and the integration of syllabi time.
 Training programme The general arrangements of daily and weekly programmes for flying, ground and synthetic flight training.
 Bad weather constraints.
 Programme constraints in terms of maximum student training times, (flying, theoretical knowledge, synthetic) e.g. per day/week/month.
 Restrictions in respect of duty periods for students.
 Duration of dual and solo flights at various stages.
-Maximum flying hours in any day/night; maximum number of training flights in any day/night. training flights in any day/night.
+Maximum flying hours in any day/night; maximum number of training flights in any day/night.
 Minimum rest period between duty periods.